-Life Sciences and Healthcare network of DHL reaches new quality standard through IATA CEIV Pharma Certification
+Life Sciences & Healthcare network reaches new quality standard through IATA CEIV Pharma Certification

 - DHL Global Forwarding to implement latest industry standards for life sciences and healthcare customers